 Jamie Graff, Executive Director

-Jamie brings a unique perspective, diverse background, and incredible creativity to her role as Executive Director of Nimbus Arts.
-After graduating with a degree in Enology and Marketing from UC Davis, she has had a career as a winemaker, an agricultural educator, and a business owner.
-Jamie has continuously followed her passion for education and using her talent for creating amazing experiences and for connecting people.
-As a Winemaker and part of the education team at Fetzer Vineyards, Jamie designed innovative “farm to table” programs for schools in Mendocino and Sonoma counties.
+Jamie Graff brings a passion for arts and education, a diverse business background, and continuous creativity to her role as Executive Director of Nimbus Arts.
+After graduating with a degree in Enology and Marketing from UC Davis, she had careers as a winemaker, an agricultural educator, and a business owner before co-founding Nimbus Arts with Dana Johnson in 2005.

 Anne Pentland, Staff Artist + Assistant Program Manager